Visit By

 The hearth you choose to be installed with your fireplace should be determined by the main purpose of the fireplace.

-Open hearths: These hearths are built into walls and act as decorative features.
+These hearths are built into walls and act as decorative features.
 The openness doesn’t help with heat conservation, making these the least economical fireplaces.
-You only get sufficient heat from them, but the visual effects from the fire are pleasant.
+You only get enough heat from them, but the visual effects from the fire are pleasant.
 They have ducts that eliminate the smoke, but they waste up to 80% of the heat.

-Chimney insert: These are placed inside the chimney and are mostly rectangular.
+These are placed inside the chimney and are mostly rectangular.
 They are smaller and without smoke chambers.
-The hot air will be dispersed with a turbine that is inbuilt at the front panel.
+The hot air will be dispersed with a turbine that’s built at the front panel.
 The fireplace sucks the air from the room in the lower section, heats the air in a second compartment, and channels that air through the grill at the top.
 The primary purpose of these fireplaces is to heat, which is why they have less visual appeal.

 Valuable information you should have before buying a fireplace